Professional Pharmacy (Pharm D.) Program Admission FAQ

-We will begin sending interview invitations in mid-September and will continue interviews through late March.
+We will begin sending interview invitations in late-September and will continue interviews through late March.
 Interview slots are easier to get early in the application process -an incentive for submitting an early application.
-Each year we receive approximately 1,900 - 2000 applications, but will only invite between 250 - 330 students to interview.
+Each year we receive approximately 1,300 - 1,400 applications, but will only invite between 250 - 330 students to interview.

 - If I don't get an interview invitation, am I out of consideration?